 Then use 'Missed label' to find more verbatims where Re:infer thinks the new label should have been applied:

-- Once you have labelled quite a few examples using search and some time has elapsed allowing the model to retrain, use the Teach functionality in Explore on that label and filter to 'reviewed' verbatims
+- Once you have labelled quite a few examples using the methods above and the model has had time to retrain, use the Teach functionality in Explore by selecting your new label and filtering to 'reviewed'

 - This will show you reviewed verbatims where the model is unsure why this label does or does not apply

 - Apply the label to all of the verbatims that the model correctly thinks the label should have been applied to

 - Keep training in this page until you have labelled all of the correct examples, and Teach no longer shows you examples where the label should actually apply